MarkSilverMedia/jekyll-simple/music.md

 ### The Groovy Galleon (2017-Present)

 [The Groovy Galleon](https://marksilvermedia.github.io/groovygalleon) is both a libre-licensed music archive and alternative-music podcast, all rolled up into one nifty little markdown webspace.
 As of right now, it consists entirely of my own efforts, but I plan to bring some additional people, whether it be to feature their music or to talk with them on the podcast.
-The podcast launches on June 24th!

 ### EMAWM (2016-2017)